-It is possible that a factory reset can remove virus.
-But, it depends on the OS (operating system), the malware type, and how deep it is in your phone.
-However, factory reset is capable of just wiping malware which attaches itself to installation processes.
+It is possible that a factory reset can remove viruses.
+But, it depends on the OS (operating system), the malware type, and how deep it is on your phone.
+However, factory reset is capable of just wiping malware, which attaches itself to installation processes.

 Will Wiping My Hard Drive Remove Malware From My PC?

-Keeping your smartphone and personal computers safe from malware is challenging and I hope above gives you an idea about adding security protection.
+Keeping your smartphone and personal computers safe from malware is challenging, and I hope the above gives you an idea about adding security protection.